Mohammedvaraliya/MCA-Coursework/SEM-1/Core-Java/Practical-Session-08(10-oct-2024)/Java-Package-Creation-Example/README.md

 ### Step 3: Open Terminal/Command Prompt

-Navigate to the `Java-Package-Creation-Example` directory where all the newly package created package related Java files are located.
+Navigate to the `Java-Package-Creation-Example` directory where all the newly created package related Java files are located.

 ```bash
 cd path\to\Java-Package-Creation-Example